Frequently Asked Questions

 4. What happens after I receive my permit?

-When driving, the permit holder must be accompanied by a
+When driving, the you must be accompanied by a qualified trainer;

-qualified trainer; Applicants must complete the 8-hour Safe Driving
+You must complete the 8-hour Safe Driving Practices/Drug & Alcohol Course

 *A qualified trainer is defined as a person 20 years of age or older who has been licensed to operate a motor vehicle for at least four consecutive years with no suspensions.
 The 8-hour course can be taken through a commercial or secondary driving school.
 Proof of course completion (Form CS-1) must be presented at time of the road test.
 Teens: Once you have completed the required driver training and have held your permit at least 120 days (commercial/secondary) or 180 days (home-training) you are ready to continue the testing process, which includes a road test.